jkeam/alien_language/README.md

 ## My Approach
 My approach however involved:

 1. Populating tries that contained every word in the dictionary.
-I called this data structure a Forest (pun on multiple trees.
-MarkLogic has similar terminology.)
-The forest is a hash containing the first letter for every valid word to the trie that contains that word(s).

 2. Turning the test cases into a usuable format.
 I turned each test case into a list holding either the given letter, or for every variable pattern, I put each allowed letter for a single position into a queue (actually Ruby Array, b/c Ruby arrays implement tons of data structure APIs).